Online Bayesian Experimental Design for Partially Observed Dynamical Systems: Proposed Method

-The proof combines \gls*{nmc} results~\citep{Rainforth18}, ensuring consistency of nested expectations under Assumption 5, with \gls*{npf} convergence guarantees \citep{Crisan18bernoulli}, which establish almost-sure convergence of empirical state–parameter measures under Assumptions 1–4.
+The proof combines \gls*{nmc} results~\citep{Rainforth18}, ensuring consistency of nested expectations under Assumption~\ref{as:nmc}, with NPF convergence guarantees \citep{Crisan18bernoulli}, which establish almost-sure convergence of empirical state–parameter measures under Assumptions~\ref{as:kernel scaling}–\ref{as:likelihood}.
 Together, these results imply that the Monte Carlo averages in our estimator converge almost surely to the true \gls*{eig}.
-Full details are given in Appendix~\ref{supp-ap:consistency}.
+Full details are given in Appendix~\ref{ap:consistency}.

-\subsection{Overall algorithm}
+\subsection{Overall Algorithm}

-Algorithm~\ref{alg:design} summarizes our proposed framework, BAD-PODS ({B}ayesian {A}daptive {D}esign for {P}artially {O}bservable {D}ynamical {S}ystems).
-At each time step $t$, the design $\bxi_t$ is optimized by \gls*{sga} (Section~\ref{subsec:eig-grad}), using the gradient estimator of the EIG computed with \gls*{nmc} samples from $\Gamma_{\bxi_t}$ (Section~\ref{subsec:estimators}).
-Iterative updates over $K$ steps, with step sizes $\eta_k$, yield the optimized design $\bxi_t^\star$, after which the real observation $\by_t$ is collected.
-The posterior is then updated via a \gls*{npf} (Section~\ref{subsec:npf}): parameter particles are jittered, states are propagated through $f$, and weights are adjusted using $g$, with resampling to maintain diversity.
+BAD-PODS ({B}ayesian {A}daptive {D}esign for {P}artially {O}bservable {D}ynamical {S}ystems), selects designs sequentially at each time step $t$.
+Given the current history $h_{t-1}$, we optimise $\bxi_t$ via \gls*{sga} (Section~\ref{subsec:eig-grad}), using the gradient estimator of the \gls*{eig} computed with \gls*{nmc} samples from $\Gamma_{\bxi_t}$ (Section~\ref{subsec:estimators}).
+After $K$ optimisation steps, with step sizes $\eta_k$, we obtain the optimized design $\bxi_t^\star$ and the real observation $\by_t$ is collected.
+The posterior is then updated via an NPF (Section~\ref{subsec:npf}): parameter particles are jittered, states are propagated through $f$, and weights are adjusted using $g$, with resampling to maintain diversity.
 This recursive construction avoids reprocessing past data, with a per-step cost of $\mathcal{O}((KL+1)MN)$ (and $\mathcal{O}(KLMNt)$ over $t$ steps), ensuring linear scaling in time while supporting gradient-based design optimization.

 The algorithm takes as input the prior distributions, particle numbers $(M,N)$, and optimization hyperparameters $(K,\eta_k)$, and produces as output the optimized design sequence $\{{\bxi}_t^\star\}_{t=1:T}$ together with posterior approximations of states and parameters.
-BAD-PODS therefore provides a practical realization of our framework, jointly optimizing designs and performing inference online, with consistency guarantees (Section~\ref{subsec:consistency}) and support for continuous design spaces.
-Full implementation details are given in Appendix~\ref{supp-ap:algorithm}.
+See Appendix~\ref{ap:algorithm} for full implementation details.

-\section{RELATED WORK}
+\section{Related Work}